cognitedata/neat/docs/tutorials/data-modeling-lifecycle/part-2-analytic-solution.md

 Similar to the `min`, `medium`, and `max` properties, the `low`, `high`, and `expected` properties will be added back to the enterprise model.

+## Updating the Spreadsheet (Download Olav's spreadsheet)

+Olav adds the new concepts to the `Properties` and `Classes` sheets in the spreadsheet.

+You can download Olav's spreadsheet [here](../../artifacts/rules/information-analytics-olav.xlsx).

 ## Implementing the Solution Model

 Olav has now defined the solution model for the forecasting use case.
 The next step is to implement the solution model.
-**NEAT** gives him a good out of the box suggestion for how to implement the solution model, but to ensure that the model is well implemented Olav asks the DMS solution architect, Alice, to validate the model.
+**NEAT** gives him a good out-of-the-box suggestion for how to implement the solution model, but to ensure that the model is well implemented, Olav asks the DMS solution architect, Alice, to validate the model.

 Alice asks Olav a few questions on how he is planning to use the new `ForecastedPowerOutput` and `WeatherStation` concepts.
 Based on Olav's answers, Alice suggests that the `name` and `algorithm` in the `ForecastedPowerOutput` should be indexed to ensure that the queries are fast.
 Also for the `WeatherStation`, Alice suggests that the `name`, `type`, and `source` should be indexed to ensure that the queries are fast.

-## Download Olav's Solution Model

-TODO

 ## Summary